2077v2/Goblet/README.md

 ![](https://s11.gifyu.com/images/GRAPHICS.png)

 - Reshade included.
-- Reshade Presets.
+- Reshade Presets included.
 - Upscaled cutscenes.
+- Toggle hud.
+- Smaller UI.
+- Lots of ingame menus to configure your mods.
+- Smaller crosshair and mouse pointer.

 ![](https://s12.gifyu.com/images/Untitled65da8bb2d43e6821.png)

 ![](https://s12.gifyu.com/images/GAMEPLAY.png)

+- See the Goblet Overhaul down below for many diffrent presets with 100s of changes to custom fit your gameplay experiance.
+- You can now switch houses anytime by pressing ***H***.
+- You can now apparate/fast travel to any location, with lore-friendly exceptions such as Hogwarts and unexplored areas.
+- You can now toggle between running,jogging and walking.

 ![](https://s12.gifyu.com/images/Untitled65da8bb2d43e6821.png)

 ![](https://s11.gifyu.com/images/QUALITY-OF-LIFE.png)

-- Adds a clock under the map, and/or display date time notification after a wait or loading.
+- Adds a clock under the map to display date and time with notifications after a wait or loading.
+- You can now refresh the stock at the vendor in hogsmeade.
+- You can select sell all at the vendor in hogsmeade.

 ![](https://s12.gifyu.com/images/Untitled65da8bb2d43e6821.png)